rieck/harry/README.md

 processing string data in compressed form and may drastically save storage space.

+    --enable-pthread        Enable support for POSIX thread rwlocks

+This feature enables read-write locks (rwlocks) from the POSIX thread library.
+The locks can accelerate the run-time performance on multi-core systems.
+However, these POSIX locks are not guaranteed to interplay with OpenMP and thus may not work on all platforms.

     --enable-md5hash        Enable MD5 as alternative hash

 Harry uses a hash function for mapping words to symbols.
 By default the very